 Room Details: Two twin beds, 67 feet off the ground, Diameter of 15 feet, Sleeps up to 2 people, Tallest Treehouse at the Lodge

-Bungalow 7 - Solitude
+Bungalow 7 - Alta Vista

-Bungalow 7 is the second highest bungalow at Treehouse.
+Bungalow 7 is one of the highest bungalows at Treehouse.
 It stands tall and provides a beautiful secluded home nestled amongst the trees.
 On one side, you will be greeted by spacious views spanning the rainforest, on the other the rainforest will be right next to you.
 Monkeys are regularly seen and heard traveling through the trees around Bungalow 6 and the bridge leading to it.
 As this bungalow sits further into the jungle, it brings the sights and sounds of the wild close to home.
 Bungalow 7 sits 65 feet off the ground and spans approximately 18 feet in diameter.
 It can be arranged with either one king bed or two twins.
 Also, a portable cot can be provided if requested for an additional person.

 Directions to Treehouse 7: Walk 200 feet from main lodge along raised wooden pathway, walk up beautiful 55 foot spiral staircase, and walk across two consecutive steel cable bridges.